 Be advised vehicle values are based on National Automobile Dealers Association guides only using the clean retail value, unless it is a unique vehicle.
 Other reference materials such as the Kelley Blue Book are not used.
 Current purchase receipts may also be helpful.

 File an Appeal

-Download an Appeal Application (PDF) directly from the website, or get one from the Assessor’s Office, directly.
+Download an Appeal Application (PDF) directly from the website (when available), or get one from the Assessor’s Office, directly.
 Applications are not needed for the September BAA meeting which is for vehicles only.

 Due to time constraints, it is imperative that you fully research your appeal.
 Your written presentation should be concise, complete, and include specific details.